osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### AADL Identifier

 A name must

-* Start with a letter
+* Start with a letter.
-* May be continuted by any number of letters or digits or underscoares `_`
+* May be continuted by any number of letters or digits or underscoares `_`.
-* Not contain a space or special character
+* Not contain a space or special character.

 > **Example**
 >